Saizan/cubical-demo/README.md

-To load the files in this demo you need the cubical branch of Agda.
+Requires the "cubical" branch of Agda:

 ```